renepacchaux/this-ux-design-portfolio/README.md

 ### Meta Challenge

-Work on exercises, daily.
-Let the design principles that I've learned becomes second-nature.
-It hels calibrate what I'm taking in.
-It lets me subtract what is mine, from what is part of the user (the work).
+Work on exercises daily.
+Let the design principles that I've learned become second nature.
+It helps calibrate what I'm taking in.
+It lets me subtract what mine from what is part of the user (the work) is.

 ### Meta Solution
 1. user flows